Skip to main content

 Free Body Diagram (FBD)

 A Free Body Diagram is a graphical representation used to visualize the forces acting on an object.
-It simplifies the analysis of forces by isolating the object and showing all the forces, including tension, weight, and any other applied forces.
-Creating an FBD is essential for solving problems in mechanics, as it helps identify the relationships between different forces and facilitates the application of Newton's laws.
+It simplifies the analysis of forces by isolating the object and illustrating all the external forces, including tension, gravity, and any applied forces.
+Creating an FBD is a fundamental step in solving physics problems, as it helps identify the relationships between forces and facilitates the application of Newton's laws.

 Recommended video: